gohugoio/hugoDocs/content/en/methods/site/GetPage.md

 When using the `GetPage` method on a `Site` object, specify a path relative to the `content` directory.

-If Hugo cannot resolve the path to a page, the method returns nil.
+If Hugo cannot resolve the path to a page, the method returns `nil`.

 Consider this content structure: